Sunset Park Organizer Building Toolkit

 LONG-TERM PUBLIC ACTIONS

 By fostering collaborative envisioning spaces and empowering emerging leaders, this initiative equips Sunset Park residents with tools and strategies to advocate for housing solutions and community land ownership.
-Through participatory workshops, planning guides, and public events, it facilitates collective action, leadership development, and sustainable community-driven change.
+Through participatory workshops, planning guides, and events, it facilitates collective action, leadership development, and sustainable community-driven change.